Transfer news: Manchester United loanee Odion Ighalo set for Saudi Arabia move

-Odion Ighalo, who has been on loan at Manchester United for a year, has agreed a permanent deal with Saudi Arabian club Al-Shabab.
+Odion Ighalo, who was on loan at Manchester United for a year, is having a medical ahead of a permanent deal with Saudi Arabian club Al-Shabab.

-The move is subject to him passing a medical and agreeing personal terms.
+The 31-year-old is undergoing a medical after he agreed personal terms on a two-and-a-half-year deal with Al-Shabab.
+The Saudi transfer window does not close until February 7.

-Ighalo's loan spell at Manchester United from Shanghai Shenhua came to an end earlier this week.
+Ighalo's loan spell at United from Shanghai Shenhua came to an end last week.

 He was due to return to his parent club but they have given him permission to speak to the Saudi Arabian side.